 I'm always on the lookout for good cze char places, paying particular attention to those not too far off the reservation.
 Sek Tong Gai made a blip on my radar, when a friend of a friend posted his seafood feast of a dinner on social media.
-The Alaskan king crab noodles had caught my eye, and as soon as I could, I arranged with andmorefood for a weekend double date dinner.
+The Alaskan king crab noodles had caught my eye, and as soon as I could, I gathered the troops, together with andmorefood.
 We needed the critical mass to order loads.

 We were surprised to find Sek Tong Gai barely filled with diners on a Friday evening; it appears that the restaurant has remained a hidden gem.
 It's astonishing because the food was outstanding.
 Like Best-of-2016, impressively good.
 Oh well, better for me that they stay unknown; no worries about making advanced reservations at the itsy bitsy-ish eatery.